Timewave Zero (Blood Incantation album)

 Timewave Zero is the third studio album by American band Blood Incantation.
 It was released on February 25, 2022, on Century Media.

 Background

 The band stated that it planned a trajectory as early as their first rehearsal, deciding that the band’s signature sound would be cosmically influenced death metal, its sophomore album would feature psychedelic elements, and its third album would be entirely ambient.
 After the album's release, lead guitarist and vocalist Paul Riedl confirmed that the band’s follow up album would be a return to their signature metal style.

 Musical style

-The album is a departure from the group's typical death metal sound, not featuring any guitars, drums, or vocals.
+The album is a departure from the group's typical death metal sound, not featuring any distorted electric guitars, drums, or vocals.
 It has been described as ambient and space music.
 The album is composed of two songs, each separated into four movements.
 At 40 minutes and 38 seconds, it is the band’s second-longest studio album, behind its fourth album Absolute Elsewhere, released on October 10, 2024.